Content Search in Office 365

 Create a new search

 To have access to the Content search page to run searches and preview and export search results, an administrator, compliance officer, or eDiscovery manager must be a member of the eDiscovery Manager role group in the Security & Compliance Center.
-For more information, see Assign eDiscovery permissions in the Office 365 Security & Compliance Center.
+For more information, see Assign eDiscovery permissions.

 On the Search page, click the arrow next to New search.